Milestones: Meet Noah, Our 4-Year-Old Client Who’s Learning to Communicate Thanks to ABA

 Noah’s developmental delays first presented themselves as fine motor skills challenges before he turned two years old.
 Sherry tried in-home fine motor therapies to help him catch up.
 In addition to physical therapy, she also started him in an IU13 education program for preschool intervention services.

-Despite this support, Noah still struggled to communicate and his communication delays became more apparent.
+Despite these group services, Noah still struggled to communicate and his communication delays became more apparent.
 He would label – he knew every type of dinosaur there was – but he wouldn’t ask for things or speak with his family.
 He wasn’t interested in playing by himself or with anyone else.

 This later led to behavior issues and Noah started to have major mood swings.
 It reached a point where Sherry couldn’t leave his side.
 He would scream if she left the room, let alone the house, even if he were with other family members.